 As you might have guessed, the first step in the process is to gather all the paper into a central location and begin sorting into categories.

 I suggest that you set aside papers for home improvement purchases (i.e., carpeting, plumbing fixtures) and large appliances.
-These papers should be placed in a separate binder to be given to the new homeowner in the event that you sell your home.
-That leaves you with the papers for items that would go with you in the event of a move.
-Depending upon your consumer tendencies, your piles may look something like this:
+These papers should be placed in a separate binder to be given to the new homeowner in the event that you sell your home (this step also makes it easy to enter this information into your home inventory).

 My preferred method for containing all of these papers is to use 3-ring binders that use poly binder pockets with Velcro closures for each category of products.
 Binder pockets work great for this purpose, and can typically accommodate up to 200 pages per pocket.

 Take a peek at what the binder looks like when fully assembled: